 At Diploma level, enrolment into the Commonwealth Youth Programme (CYP) has been fairly stable since it was launched in the year 2000.
-With an exception of academic year 2008, the OUT has, on the average, been enrolling annually a batch of thirty students into the CYP programme.
-In its nine year of existence, CYP programme has proudly been able to produce more than 600 professionals, who are fully engaged in Community works across the East Africa Region.
+With an exception of academic year 2007, the OUT has, on the average, been enrolling annually a batch of more than thirty students into the CYP programme.
+In its twelve years of existence, CYP programme has enrolled more than 700 students and it has proudly been able to produce more than 220 professionals, who are fully engaged in Community works across the East Africa Region.

 The enrolment in the Ordinary Diploma in Distance Education and Open Learning is relatively small, yet large enough to allow close interaction between a lecturer and students.
-In the academic year 2008/09, enrolment rose by 50%.
+In the academic year 2010/11, enrolment dropped by 61%.
 A lot remains to be desired from distance education non-degree programmes as depicted in Table 9.
-In particular, it seems there is missing link between CCDE and ODDEOL.
-For example, the total number of students enrolled in CCDE since 2006 is 7, while those admitted in ODDEOL is 61.
+In particular, it seems there is a missing link between CCDE and ODDEOL.
+For example, the total number of students enrolled in CCDE since 2006 is 13, while those admitted in ODDEOL over the same period is 151.

-The OUT has since the academic year 2008/09 launched a Diploma in Primary Teachers' Education (DPTE).
+The OUT has, since the academic year 2008/09, launched a Diploma in Primary Teachers' Education (DPTE).
 Thanks to the Open University, UK, for the generous financial support to initiate this programme.
 It is too early to analyse and decipher the enrolment trend and synthesize a definitive conclusion on the performance of the DPTE.
 Nevertheless, there is a clear indication that this programme will prove a success in the future, as more teachers upgrade their competencies.

-Table 10 gives the percentage of female in total admission for non-degree programmes.
-The highest percentage is displayed in the OFC programme.
+Table 10 gives the percentage of female students in total admission for non-degree programmes.
+The highest percentage is displayed in the ODPTE programme.
 In the overall, the emerging picture in non-degree programmes is more or less the same with degree programmes.
-That is, on the average, just like in the degree programmes, no more than 40% of female are admitted into non-degree programmes.
+That is, on the average, just like in the degree programmes, no more than 40% of female students are admitted into non-degree programmes.